Hiwonder-docs/ArmPi-Pro/source/docs/2_play_first_hand.md

 * **Robot Control**

-(1) Select “Robot Control” in Mode Selection interface to enter this game, robotic arm will return to the initial posture.
+(1) Select "**Robot Control**" in Mode Selection interface to enter this game, robotic arm will return to the initial posture.

 <img class="common_img" src="../_static/media/chapter_2/section_2/image2.png"  alt="loading" />

-(2) The interface of “Robot Control” interface is divided into five parts.
+(2) The interface of "**Robot Control**" interface is divided into five parts.
 The left side is the interface to control the movement of robot by dragging the slider.
 Other function icons can refer to the following table:

 | Icon | Function |
 |:--:|:--:|